How far in advance should I plan my vacation? A luxury travel advisor’s guide

 Book your trip 12-15 months in advance when you’re traveling during holiday season.

 This is high season on steroids.
-Prices are high, already.
+Prices are already high.
 With each booking, prices will continue to increase because most hotels, tour operators, and suppliers that are popular during holiday season expect to sell out.

 What holiday seasons does this apply for?
-Christmas and Easter in majority Christian/Catholic countries; Spring Break in warm weather-beach areas.
-Summer--in general.
+Christmas and Easter in majority Christian/Catholic countries; Spring Break in warm-weather beach areas.
+Summer generally everywhere.
 Kids are out of school, families have more flexibility.
 This is why many places are crazy busy even when it’s not the best time to go there! (ie Europe can be insanely warm in the summer, yet this is when most tourists travel to Europe).

 PRO TIP: Keep in mind that if you’re heading to the southern hemisphere (Australia, South America, South Africa, etc), their summer is over Christmas and New Years.
 This is also summer break for students.
 This is essentially summer season + holiday season, so choose your travel dates to the southern hemisphere wisely!